GoodDay360/Tempest-Launcher/README.md

 # Informations [<img src="https://i.imgur.com/1wfpYd5.png" align="right" title="Maestral" width="110" height="110"> ](https://github.com/GoodDay360/Tempest-Launcher)
 🔰 [Download](https://github.com/GoodDay360/Tempest-Launcher/releases) Tempest Launcher
 🔰 Check [Releases](https://github.com/GoodDay360/Tempest-Launcher/releases) page to see features update changed.
-🔴 Sadly Window that lower than Window 8.1 is unsupported
 🔰 If you have an idea of something new that you want to recommend to us.
 Tell us at [Discussions](https://github.com/GoodDay360/Tempest-Launcher/discussions/categories/ideas)!
 🔰 Check the [Wiki](https://github.com/GoodDay360/Tempest-Launcher/wiki/Tempest-Launcher-Wiki) page if you have any problems.
 🔰 My Discord Server: https://discord.gg/jQebZhZ